Skip to content

 $ wd context clear

-• wd context get <key> reads a single resolved default value
+• wd context get [<key>] reads everything (no key) or a single value

-• wd context set merges new defaults into the nearest existing context file or creates .wdrc at the repo root
+• wd context set --<key> <value> merges new defaults into .wdrc

-• wd context unset removes one or more keys from the file without touching the rest
+• wd context unset --<key> removes one or more keys

 • wd context clear removes the file entirely